awsdocs/aws-elemental-mediatailor-user-guide/doc_source/monitoring-permissions.md

 # Setting up Permissions for Amazon CloudWatch<a name="monitoring-permissions"></a>

 Use AWS Identity and Access Management \(IAM\) to create a role that gives AWS Elemental MediaTailor access to Amazon CloudWatch\.
+You must perform these steps for CloudWatch Logs to be published for your account\.
+CloudWatch automatically publishes metrics for your account\.

 **To allow AWS Elemental MediaTailor access to CloudWatch**